MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         ///
         /// The host can use their own UI to create their own context menu using
         /// the data provided in the API or can add to / remove from the default
-        /// context menu. provide a response with credentials for the authentication
+        /// context menu.
-        /// or cancel the request.
 If the host doesn't handle the event, Webview will
         /// display the original context menu.
         ///
         HRESULT add_ContextMenuRequested(